When producing music in your home studio, finding a high-quality audio interface is important.

 The Presonus is a system that is better for recording many types of instruments and synths.
 The Focusrite is more straightforward with acoustic and electric instruments.

-The sample rate is where we see a huge difference and changes the game between the two by a good bit.
-Where the PreSonus has a decent sample rate of 24-bit at up to 96 kHz.
+The sample rate is where we see a huge difference, and it changes the game between the two by a good margin.

-When it comes to which interface has the better sample rate, there’s no question.
+When it comes to which USB audio interface has the better sample rate, there’s no question.
 The Focusrite wins by a long shot.

 Focusrite has low latency and can operate at even lower when tweaked.